GMLC-TDC/HELICS/docs/user-guide/configuration_options_reference.md

 Default values are shown in "[]" following the name(s) of the option.

 When an API exists, its name is shown along with links to the specific API documentation for a few (but, sadly, not all) of the supported languages.
 Many of the options are set with generic functions (_e.g._ `helicsFederateInfoSetFlagOption`) and in those cases the option being set is specified by an enumerated value.
-In C, these values (_e.g._ `HELICS_FLAG_uninterruptible`) are set to integer value (_e.g._ `1`); in this document that integer value follows the enumeration string in brackets.
+In C, these values (_e.g._ `HELICS_FLAG_UNINTERRUPTIBLE`) are set to integer value (_e.g._ `1`); in this document that integer value follows the enumeration string in brackets.
 If using the C interface, the integer value must be used.
 The C++ interface supports the use of the enumerated value directly as do the Python and Julia interfaces with slight syntactical variations (Python: `helics.HELICS_FLAG_INTERRUPTIBLE` and Julia: `HELICS.HELICS_FLAG_INTERRUPTIBLE`).

 x